Table of Contents

 - Positive software investment ROI

-- CFO will save time on vendor invoice payment approvals and improve cash flow management
+- CFO and budget managers will save time on vendor invoice payment approvals and improve cash flow management

 Positive ROI from using the Tipalti AP automation app easily justifies the investment.
 AP automation software can save 80% on supplier invoice processing and help accounting close the books 25% faster.
 That frees up more time for value-adding strategic initiatives, decision-support, and financial analysis & planning (FP&A).
 Your company will also save money by taking worthwhile accounts payable discounts (like 2/10 net 30) and not paying duplicate or fraudulent invoices.